-The Achilleos Group in the School of Chemistry at University College Dublin (UCD) is seeking a Ph.D. student to work on Artificial Photosynthetic Systems.
-This Ph.D. studentship, starting 1 September 2020, is for a period of four years and is supported by the UCD Ad Astra Fellows Programme and the School of Chemistry.
+The Achilleos Group in the School of Chemistry at University College Dublin (UCD) is seeking one Ph.D. student to work on Artificial Photosynthetic Systems.
+This Ph.D. studentship, starting 1 September 2022, is for a period of four years and is supported by the School of Chemistry.

 The accelerated consumption of fossil fuels and the emerging ecological concerns, due to the alarming concomitant rise in greenhouse gas emissions, emphasize the need for society to transition towards renewable “green” resources.
 Artificial photosynthesis is a promising approach for mitigating simultaneously both the energy and environmental concerns and for tackling significant global challenges as derived from the UN Sustainable Development goals.
-These projects aim to employ our know how in photocatalysis [1-6] as a platform for the development of the next generation of artificial photosynthetic systems so to serve sustainable and low-carbon societies in virtually any inhabited location worldwide.
-Key aspects in developing such systems involve (i) the synthesis of non-toxic and inexpensive photocatalysts of organic, inorganic and/or composite nature with excellent light absorption capabilities which can serve photocatalytic and photoelectrocatalytic systems. (ii) The replacement of the traditional expensive sacrificial electron donors with cheap/abundant resources often harmful to the environment and/or organic substrates whose oxidation could result in value-added products of industrial significance. (iii) The development/testing of low-cost co-catalysts and electrocatalysts to drive the formation of the desired “green” fuels will be also explored.
+This project aims to employ our know how1-8 in photocatalysis as a platform for the development of the next generation of artificial photosynthetic systems so to serve sustainable and low-carbon societies.
+Key aspects in developing such systems involve (i) the synthesis of non-toxic and inexpensive photocatalysts of organic, inorganic and/or composite nature with excellent light absorption capabilities which can serve photocatalytic and photo electrocatalytic systems. (ii) The replacement of the traditional expensive sacrificial electron donors with cheap/abundant resources often harmful to the environment and/or organic substrates whose oxidation could result in value-added products of industrial significance. (iii) The development/testing of low-cost co-catalysts and electrocatalysts to drive the formation of the desired “green” fuels will be also explored.

 (1) Kasap, H.; Achilleos, D. S.; Huang, A.; Reisner, E. J. Am.
 Chem.
 Soc.
 2018, 140, 11604.